 Think through the new membership recruitment and renewal process and identify the responsibilities of national and the chapters – who does what and who pays for what.
 If you think the potential loss of revenue from a joint membership discount will be a deal-breaker for chapters, consider offering an incentive to them instead.

-We’ve seen some associations rebate an additional 5 percent to chapters that get prospects to sign-up for joint membership.
+We’ve seen some associations rebate an additional 5% to chapters that get prospects to sign-up for joint membership.

 Develop a pitch focusing on the benefits of the joint membership model for participating members, chapters, and national.
 Remember, joint membership only has value if members receive different and meaningful benefits from both national and the chapter.